 Before we get started, let’s take a look at what your brand colors or brand color palette is.
 When establishing your branding, you’ll typically have five to ten colors that make up your brand color palette.

 These colors are typically used to create your logo, website design, and other aspects of your business design and packaging to help with brand recognition and audience connection.
-Now, let’s discover why you might change your original brand colors:
+Now, let’s discover why you might change your original colors.

 Your Brand is Going to Grow